 In my case, my Linux computer has 4 memory slots and 128GB maximum RAM capacity (32GB per slot).

 After finding your computer’s maximum RAM capacity, if your computer supports more memory than it currently has, you can proceed to upgrade your RAM and give your computer a performance boost.
-Don’t forget to check out the things to take note of when buying a RAM.
-And if you ever run out of memory on Windows, use these tricks to free up memory on Windows.
+Don’t forget to check your RAM health.
+And remember to benchmark your PC to see if those RAM upgrades really make a difference.